biplav-s/course-ai-f25/reading-list/Readme-LLMs.md

 10.1145/3490443
 > 2. [A Primer in BERTology: What We Know About How BERT Works](https://aclanthology.org/2020.tacl-1.54) (Rogers et al., TACL 2020)
 > 3. Blogs explaining LLM concepts
 > > a.
-Training LLMs and related concepts - [The Novice's LLM Training Guide](https://rentry.org/llm-training).
+Training LLMs and related concepts - [The Novice's LLM Training Guide](https://rentry.org/llm-training). _See also under "4.
+Technical Aspects"._
 > >
 > > b.
 Estimating computing cost of LLM training - [Transformer Math 101](https://blog.eleuther.ai/transformer-math/), in EleutherAI Blog, Apr 2023.
 > >